 Individual and statistical game records reflecting drop, adjusted gross proceeds, and adjusted gross proceeds-to-drop percentage amounts by table, must be maintained for all house banked poker variation games by the licensee.
-Statistics for house banked poker variation games must be maintained as defined in the internal control minimum procedures established by the Division as they apply to each group of licensees, as defined in regulation 47.1-1601, subparagraphs (4), (5), and (6).
+Statistics for house banked poker variation games must be maintained by shift, by day, cumulative month to date, rolling three month average, and cumulative year to date.